GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/index.md

 ufw status verbose
 ```

+If the status is found to be inactive, run the `ufw enable` command.

 The default for `ufw` is to `deny incoming` and `allow outgoing`.
 To reset your setting to default :